mkovac00/notio/README.md

 **Motivation** behind creating Notio was further improving my UI designing skills combined together with my ReactJS knowledge.
 For this application I decided to use TypeScript to get the feel of working with a strongly typed programming language used in most React applications today.
 To go with TypeScript I also decided to use Sass to help make cleaner, more reusable and easily readable code for the styling part of the application.

+For designing the application, I used Figma.
+I tried out a few different designs until I decided on the current one which I implemented.

 ### Challenges I faced

 **The biggest challenge** I faced making this application was implementing "dark mode" for the whole application.
 It took some thinking on how was I going to accomplish this, but it didn't end up being too big of a hassle after deciding on using the React useContext hook which made implementing dark mode a much easier task.